martinmaguire89/milestone-project-2/README.md

 ### Feature 2 –  Paragraph section.
 The small paragraph is just a few lines to let the customer know what this page is about and how the needs of them and their dogs will be catered for.
 ### Feature 4 – Search by counties.
 The search by counties allows the user to narrow down the search field on the map.
-If they are looking to search for dog friendly hotels in a specific county they can simply do that at the click of the button.
+If they are looking to search for dog friendly hotels in a specific county, they can simply do that at the click of the button.
 ### Feature 5 – The map section.
 The maps section allows for a complete look of all potential place to stay with a dog in Northern Ireland.
 The markers section allows for them to see where the hotels are and the info window provides them with a link to the hotel for making a booking.
 ### Feature 6 – Contact Form.